balancer/cow-amm/README.md

 - Validates the `GPv2Order` requirements before allowing the swap

 ## Features on BCoWFactory
-- Added a `logBCoWPool` to log the finalization of BCoWPool contracts, to be called by a child pool
+- Added a `logBCoWPool` to log the finalization of BCoWPool contracts, to be called by a child pool.

 ## Creating a Pool
-- Create a new pool by calling `IBFactory.newBPool()`
+- Create a new pool by calling the corresponding pool factory:
+  - `IBFactory.newBPool()` for regular Balancer `BPool`s
+  - `IBCoWFactory.newBPool()` for Balancer `BCoWPool`s, compatible with CoW Protocol
 - Give ERC20 allowance to the pool by calling `IERC20.approve(pool, amount)`
 - Bind tokens one by one by calling `IBPool.bind(token, amount, weight)`
   - The amount represents the initial balance of the token in the pool (pulled from the caller's balance)